Exemptions for individuals for the speculation and vacancy tax

 Away from home for medical reasons

-An owner is exempt from the tax if they’re away from their home to receive medical treatment for themselves, their spouse or their minor child.
-The medical treatment must be required, as certified by a medical practitioner.
+An owner is exempt from the tax if they’re away from their home to receive necessary medical treatment for themselves, their spouse or their minor child.
+A medical practitioner must certify that the treatment is required.
 The owner must certify that the treatment is impractical to obtain closer to the principal residence.
 This exemption is available for up to two years for the same medical condition.

-The owner must have been a B.C. resident for income tax purposes, and the property must have been the owner’s principal residence:
+The owner must be a Canadian citizen or permanent resident, a B.C. resident for income tax purposes, and not an untaxed worldwide earner.
+Also, the property must have been the owner's principal residence:

-Example: A homeowner lives in their home up to 2020 and then, during January to August 2021, they live in accommodations near Children's Hospital in Vancouver while their child receives medical treatment.
-They qualify for this exemption for 2021 even though they did not live in their home longer than anywhere else that year.
+Example: A Kelowna homeowner lives in their home up to 2020 and then, during January to August 2021, they live in accommodations near Children's Hospital in Vancouver while their child receives medical treatment.
+They qualify for this exemption for their Kelowna home for 2021 even though they lived in Vancouver longer than anywhere else that year.

 A B.C. resident can claim a principal residence exemption if they’re away from their principal residence for an extended time or no longer living in it, unless they are incarcerated.

-The owner must have been a B.C. resident for income tax purposes, and the property must have been the owner’s principal residence:
+• The owner must have been a Canadian citizen or permanent resident, a B.C. resident for income tax purposes, and not an untaxed worldwide earner

-In the year before an "applicable period" if the applicable period came just before they left.
+• In the year before an "applicable period" if the applicable period was in the calendar year before they left

-Example: A B.C. homeowner lives in their principal residence up to 2020 then takes a one-year job in Northern B.C. in 2021 before returning to their home.
-They qualify for this exemption for 2021 but if they claim it in 2021, they cannot use this exemption again until 2032.
+Example: A B.C. homeowner lives in their principal residence up to 2020 then circumstances take them away from home for one year before returning in 2021.
+They qualify for this exemption for 2021 (for the 2020 declaration year).
+Note: If they claim it in 2021, they cannot use this exemption again until 2032.

 Occupied by a tenant